-The HIV-treating physician is spending almost 80% of their time managing age-related non-HIV/AIDS illnesses.
-Older adults with HIV are experiencing chronic “non-AIDS” conditions that are typically associated with aging, like heart disease, cancers, lung and bone diseases and others.
+Doctors who treat people with HIV spend almost 80% of their time managing non-HIV, age-related illnesses.
+Chronic “non-AIDS” conditions that are typically associated with aging include heart disease, cancers, and lung and bone diseases.
 HIV is now classified as a chronic disorder.
-If a person has two or more chronic illnesses, they are said to have multimorbidity.
+Someone with two or more chronic illnesses is described as having multimorbidity.

 PLACING EMPHASIS ON SUSTAINING FUNCTION

-Older adults with HIV are developing more of the comorbidities of aging when compared to other older adults of the same age.
-Many believe that older adults with HIV can benefit from care models developed by geriatricians who are trained to manage multimorbidity.
-Geriatricians focus on sustaining the patient’s function rather than trying to target and manage each illness.
-By emphasizing function, the patient can sustain their independence and age in place thereby experiencing a better quality of life.
+Older adults with HIV are developing more comorbidities of aging compared to older adults without HIV.
+Older adults with HIV can benefit from care models developed by geriatricians who are trained to manage multimorbidity.
+Geriatricians focus on sustaining a person’s function rather than trying to target and manage each illness separately.
+By emphasizing function, the patient can sustain their independence and age in place (i.e. at home), thereby experiencing a better quality of life.

 MORE PILLS DOES NOT MEAN BETTER HEALTH

-Patients with multimorbidity often discover that there is too little or no communication between their primary care physician (HIV treating physician) and specialists to whom they have been referred.
+Older adults with multimorbidity often discover that there is too little or no communication between their primary care physician (HIV treating physician) and specialists to whom they have been referred.
 This underlines the need for a person who can coordinate the care among providers and the patient.
-Without a care coordinator, the patient needs to inform the primary care physician of what happened when referred to a specialist.
-What treatments and new medications have been prescribed?
-Are they all needed?
-Alert your doctor when there are any changes in medications or dosages.
+Without a care coordinator, the patient needs to inform the primary care physician of the care they received from a specialist.
+This may include details of new treatments and medications that have been prescribed.
+You should alert your doctor when there are any changes that specialists may have made to your medications or dosages.